Keyboard shortcuts

 TelegramPollingNoStreaming, voice ingest, reactions, OTP, location

-DiscordGateway (WebSocket)NoStreaming, interactive messages, threads, reactions
+DiscordGateway (WebSocket)NoStreaming, interactive messages, threads, voice ingest, reactions

-Microsoft TeamsWebhookYesStreaming, interactive messages, threads
+Microsoft TeamsWebhookYesStreaming, interactive messages, threads, reactions

 WhatsAppGateway (WebSocket)NoStreaming, voice ingest, OTP, pairing, location